makovalab-psu/T2T_primate_XY/sequence_classes/README.md

 4. manually adjust XTR for both X and Y annotations

+### Note on labeling

+In the final publication, references to "X-Degenerate" (ancestral regions on the Y chromosome) and "X-Ancestral" (ancestral regions on the X chromosome) were changed to "Ancestral".
+Data and code herein uses "X-Degenerate" (or some other form, e.g., "XDEG").
+In the final sequence classes, released as Additional File 2 with the manuscript, "XDEG" was renamed to "ANCESTRAL".
+Similarly, "OTHER" was renamed to "ANCESTRAL" and "UNCLASSIFIED" on the X and Y chromosomes, respectively.

 ---

 Contact <a href="mailto:cechova.biomonika@gmail.com">cechova.biomonika@gmail.com</a> with any questions.
 Please note that the code presented here is intended to support the aforementioned paper, not serve as a tool for the sequence class annotation in new/additional species.